 When questions like this come up, it can be helpful to have clear insight into the policies of peers.
 Fortunately for members of Peeriosity, it is easy to get objective and unbiased feedback from peers who are interested in sharing their views and helping a colleague, with the option for participants to see the identity of others, and with the ability to easily contact peers using Peer MailTM, an e-mail tool that is integrated into the Peeriosity solution.

 The iPollingTM results indicated that only 23% of companies require a purchase order for utility expenses, with another 23% indicating that the policy varied based on the location or business unit.
 At 54% of the companies, a purchase order is not required.

 Certainly, creating a purchase order for utility expenses can add a layer of complexity to the process.
 While some companies feel that this approach has its merits because of the increased visibility and controls around these expenses, there are some other approaches that might be considered.
 Those include having specialized reporting around utility spending, an enhanced no-PO approval process for utility expenses, or having a third-party provider that specializes in the analysis and payment of utility invoices assume control of the process.

-This poll question generated a lot of discussion between peers regarding when purchase orders are required for indirect spend, including utilities.
+This poll question generated a lot of discussion among peers regarding when purchase orders are required for indirect spend, including utilities.
 Here are some of the comments:

 - PO amounts vary depending on our business unit.
-Indirect spend policies are not standard across our company.
+Indirect spending policies are not standard across our company.

 - We define approved channels that can be expensed outside the PO system.
-Anything else, regardless of dollar value, a PO is required.
+For anything else, regardless of dollar value, a PO is required.